Holiday-Secret-Santa/Secret-Santa-App/README.md

 ## Project Concept

 The 2020 holiday season is quickly approaching!
-This Secret Santa App will help your orchestrate the holiday fan-favorite game, Secret Santa!
+This Secret Santa App will help you orchestrate the holiday fan-favorite game, Secret Santa!
 With this app, the user will be able to do the following:

 - Schedule a date for the secret santa gift exchange event
 - Invite family and friends to join in on the holiday fun